 The point of Everyday Africa is not to say it looks just like America or it looks just like Europe—I think a lot of times when we show rural images, people get upset at us.
 We can’t just pretend that Africa doesn’t look like that, whether it’s dirt roads, villages or whatever.
 There has to be more sincerity in how Africa is portrayed, but we have to also somehow bridge that empathy gap of having a better sincerity in how we view these images.

 We have to be able to look at an Africa village and not see poverty, but see daily life and that’s quite hard to do.
 But you do that by first showing people images that are more familiar, then you show images which are less familiar, yet look sort of basic in their normalcy.

-Now that Everyday Africa has evolved into a global movement, what is the overall awareness you hope to bring with The Everyday Projects?
+Now that Everyday Africa has evolved into a global movement, what’s the overall awareness you hope to bring with the Everyday Projects?

 It’s about having a broader context; it’s about understanding that daily life consists of so much more than the monolithic singular way we tend to see it in other parts of the world.
 In the same way that in the States, the poor, the middle class, the rich, the homeless and so on live side-by-side, that of course the same is true in Africa or other parts of the world.

 The real way to shift that focus is exactly in the title of our project – Everyday – and in trying to make these very basic and mundane things into very beautiful things, whether it’s a woman doing laundry or a wedding celebration or students graduation.
 All these things are so basic and yet at the same time, if we aren’t shown what they look like, we then forget they even happen and go back to assuming that life there is what we’re always shown, which is war and poverty.

 How is this movement continuing to evolve?
 Are you experimenting with anything else?